-Capture One software includes an easy-to-use installer that will install all the software necessary to run the application on a Mac running Mac OS X 10.11.6 (El Capitan), macOS 10.12.x (Sierra) or macOS 10.13.x
+Capture One software includes an easy-to-use installer that will install all the software necessary to run the application on a Mac running Mac OS X 10.11.6 (El Capitan) or 10.12.x (Sierra).

-- 1. Connect the supplied USB flash drive to your computer's USB port and navigate to the Capture One installer.
+- Connect the supplied USB flash drive to your computer's USB port and navigate to the Capture One installer.
 Alternatively, you can download the latest version of the application from the Phase One website: www.phaseone.com - 2.
 Open the Capture One Disk Image. - 3.
 Drag the Capture One icon to the Applications folder. - 4.
 Open Capture One from your Applications folder.